a smiling teacher seated at a desk with a student has her hand on a workbook

 Computer Literacy

-Students will become familiar with basic knowledge of how computers work, hardware, software, and terminology for use of computer and related technology efficiency.
+In the elementary computer course, students will become familiar with basic knowledge of how computers work, hardware, software, terminology, and related technology efficiency.
 Emphasis will be on developing keyboarding skills and creating Microsoft Office Suite projects.
+Students will utilize the Scratch Jr. platform to learn basic coding skills necessary for computer programming.
 Age-appropriate discussions of online safety and proper computer etiquette will be covered.

 Spanish